 - How far do most students live from your school?

-- What questions do you ask investment officers about the diversity of the companies/funds they’re pushing?
+- What questions do you ask investment officers about the diversity of the management teams at the companies/funds they’re pushing?

 - Do you look to see if companies in which you invest are EDGE certified?
 On the PAX index?
 Have signed onto the Women’s Empowerment Principles?

 - Do you offer any products or services that take into account the unique circumstances of women’s lives, including gender-based violence?

 - In conducting due diligence regarding investments, do you ask about the sexual harassment and pay equity policies of the companies in which you invest?

 - Is there a pay gap between men and women who play similar roles in your projects?

 - What action have you taken to challenge gender stereotypes in your projects?